Total Clarity Wealth Management Inc. Makes New Investment in Capital Southwest Co. (NASDAQ:CSWC)

 Shares of NASDAQ:CSWC opened at $26.85 on Friday.
 The company has a market capitalization of $626.71 million, a P/E ratio of 14.92, a P/E/G ratio of 14.73 and a beta of 1.22.
 Capital Southwest Co. has a 1 year low of $16.40 and a 1 year high of $28.41.
 The company has a debt-to-equity ratio of 0.61, a current ratio of 0.18 and a quick ratio of 0.18.
 The business’s 50 day simple moving average is $27.18 and its 200 day simple moving average is $26.44.

 In other Capital Southwest news, CFO Michael Scott Sarner bought 3,355 shares of the business’s stock in a transaction on Tuesday, November 9th.
 The stock was purchased at an average cost of $26.83 per share, for a total transaction of $90,014.65.
 The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 7.46% of the company’s stock.
+7.46% of the stock is owned by corporate insiders.

 Several equities analysts have recently commented on the company.
-Oppenheimer assumed coverage on Capital Southwest in a research report on Friday, September 24th.
-They issued a “market perform” rating on the stock.
-JMP Securities reaffirmed a “buy” rating on shares of Capital Southwest in a research report on Wednesday, November 3rd.
-Finally, Zacks Investment Research downgraded Capital Southwest from a “buy” rating to a “hold” rating in a research report on Friday, November 5th.
+Zacks Investment Research downgraded Capital Southwest from a “buy” rating to a “hold” rating in a research report on Friday, November 5th.
+Oppenheimer began coverage on Capital Southwest in a research report on Friday, September 24th.
+They set a “market perform” rating on the stock.
+Finally, JMP Securities reissued a “buy” rating on shares of Capital Southwest in a research report on Wednesday, November 3rd.
 Three investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, Capital Southwest has a consensus rating of “Buy” and a consensus price target of $26.75.

 Capital Southwest Company Profile